The music program at St. Lawrence is quite diverse. It includes the Choir, Hand Chimes, Recorder Group and Guitar Group.

 The organ console has pistons which work on air pressure to select a group of stops at a time.
 These are found under the keyboard beds.
 It also contains a full complement of couplers which allow the divisions to be interconnected.
 Two large foot pedals open and close the shutters.

-If you are interested in obtaining further information, please contact our present organist (since 1998), Jeff Reusing at 345 5715.
+If you are interested in obtaining further information, please contact our present organist (since 1998), Jeff Reusing at the church at 613 345 5715.
 Concerts are presented at various times of the year.

 The organ at Saint Lawrence Church.